Dental procedures can add zest to your smile

 What exactly is cosmetic dentistry?

 Cosmetic dental testimonials is generally referred to dental work that creates positive changes in your overall smile appearance and includes alterations in shade, shape, size and positioning of the teeth.

-Common procedures done are whitening, veneers and alignment of the teeth, while many of these procedures may be combined.
+Common procedures done are whitening, dental crowns, veneers and alignment of the teeth, while many of these procedures may be combined.

 In this part of cosmetic dentistry 101, we will talk about one of the most desired procedures in dentistry: the veneer.